bangbangcon/bangbangcon.github.io/livestream.md

 </iframe></div>
 </div>

+<div>May 16: Our captioner is not online, so there are no captions right now.
+We are continuing to try to get a hold of them.
+We sincerely apologize to our deaf or hard of haring attendees!</div>

 <h3> live captioning of talks </h3>
 <div align="center">
 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.streamtext.net/player?event=bangbangcon' frameborder='0' allowfullscreen></iframe></div>